landonb/home-fries/.fries/once/README.rst

        - Configure Pidgin to start on boot.

+         - Also open Preferences > Themes and choose "none" for "Smiley Theme", otherwise when you copy/paste code to Pidgin, you'll often end up with smilies.

        - Download and install Google Chrome.

        - Download and install Adobe Reader (alas, an old version, 9.5.5,